barneydesmond/umad/RUNNING.md

     pip install -r requirements.txt

-The provsys distiller needs the `provisioningclient` library.
-If this doesn't apply to you, remove the applicable lines from `requirements.txt`

 An interactive script for running one-shot indexing, `distil_some_stuff.py`, is included.
 Its dependencies, *colorama* and *termcolor*, can also be removed from `requirements.txt` if you don't make use of it.